wi5nia/TechnicalCommunityContent/Cloud Computing/Azure Functions/Azure Functions HOL.md

 <a name="Exercise3"></a>
 ## Exercise 3: Connect to a storage account ##

-Now that the function has been written, you need to configure the services your function will use.
+Now that the function has been written, you need to configure the services that the function will use.
 You will begin by using the [Microsoft Azure Storage Explorer](http://storageexplorer.com "Microsoft Azure Storage Explorer") to create a pair of storage containers for the images that the function will process.
-After creating the storage containers, you will then connect your function to one of them using a blob trigger so the function will execute each time a blob is added to the container.
+After creating the storage containers, you will connect your function to one of them using a blob trigger so the function will execute each time a blob is added to the container.

 > If you haven't installed Storage Explorer, please do so now.
 Versions are available for Windows, macOS, and Linux.